sansbacher/docs/git/README.md

 Tip: You can omit the `--global` and override Global settings per-repo if needed.

 **Edit Global options visually**, opens in current `core.editor`, see above to specify another editor
-(The `--global` file is usually located: `%USERPROFILE%\Home\.gitconfig` if you needed to recover from a mistake.
+(The `--global` file is usually located in: `%USERPROFILE%\Home\.gitconfig` if you needed to recover from a mistake.
 Or if you upgrade Git you can backup your Global Config before, as it overwrites the Editor)
 `git config --edit --global`

 **Set current repo options**, using the editor